 To capture and pass information into a workflow

-- Create one or more of the required process variables:
+- Create one ore more of the required process variables:

-- To pass information from answers to a service questionnaire submitted by a requester, create process input variables.
-For more information, see Adding process input variables to a workflow.
+- To pass information from answers to service questionnaire submitted by a requester, create process input variables.
+For information how to create and use process input variables, see Adding process input variables to a workflow.

 - To pass information from a service request or a service, create process context variables.
-For more information, see Adding a process context variable to a workflow.
+For information how to create and use process context variables, see Adding a process context variable to a workflow.

 - Map the created process variables with the input parameters of a corresponding action.
-For more information, see Using responses from a connected system in your workflow.
+For more information how to map the variables, see Using responses from a connected system in your workflow.